kelbert2/JavaNuggets/Java.md

 Must be initialized at declaration.

-Can also apply to variable references, where vit restricts it from pointing to any other object on the heap.
+Can also apply to variable references, where it restricts it from pointing to any other object on the heap, i.e. it cannot be reassigned to another object.

 ### Static
 Can be accessed before the class object is created - it can be used independently of any object of that class.